diogoaurelio/schedoscopeWiki/Metascope-Primer.md

 The calculation depend on the field type.
 Following metrics are created for the appropriate types:
 * int/double/long: min, max, average, standard derivation, sum
-* boolean,String: min, max, Enum (If the field contains < 255 distinct values, Metascope will interpret is as an enumeration and displays the values)
+* boolean/String: min, max, Enum (If the field contains < 255 distinct values, Metascope will interpret is as an enumeration and displays the values)

 ## View storage and transformation information
 ![Storage](images/estorage.png)